-LSP Life Sciences Fund N.V. does not employ any personnel and therefore the fund manager has engaged KAS Bank N.V. for its financial and investment administration and fund agent services.
-As the fund is dependent on KAS Bank N.V. for preparing financial information and the financial statements which we need to audit, we consider this as a key audit matter.
+The Fund does not employ any personnel.
+The Fund is managed by LSP Advisory B.V. as sole managing director of the Fund.
+The Fund Manager has engaged KAS Trust & Depositary Services B.V. for depository and custody services and engaged KAS BANK N.V. for its financial and investment administration and fund agent services.
+As the Fund is dependent on third parties for the preparation of financial information and the financial statements we consider this as a key audit matter.